marcioj/babel-plugin-angular-annotate/README.md

 });
 ```

+## Known issues

+- Some injections wont work properly when using this plugin in conjuction with `babel-preset-es2016`.
+To get it working you need to use `"passPerPreset": true` in your `.babelrc`.

 ## Configuration

 `angular-annotate` accepts a json like injection configuration starting with an array containing two items in this format: `[method call, args]`.